Dhananjay-97/GenAI/README.md

 Don't forget to star [star (🌟) this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars?WT.mc_id=academic-105485-koreyst) to find it easier later.

+## 📈 Expectations

+1. **Study**: Grasp concepts.
+2. **Practice**: Implement solutions on your own.
+3. **Commitment**: Allocate 4 hours/week for 2 months.

+## 🙋‍♂️ Need Help?

+Don't hesitate to reach out for assistance!
+Feel free to ask questions beyond the course scope too! 🤔💬

 ## 📂 Each lesson includes:

 - A written lesson located in the README